-- The Pollution Prevention Control (PPC) regime (Scotland); - The Environmental Permitting regime (England and Wales); - The Large Combustion Plant Directive (LCPD); - The Industrial Emissions Directive (IED); - The European Union Emissions Trading Regulations (EU ETS) within the UK.
+- The Large Combustion Plant Directive (LCPD); - The Industrial Emissions Directive (IED); - The European Union Emissions Trading Regulations (EU ETS) within the UK.

 Integrated Pollution Prevention and Control Directive

 Emissions reduction investment on the NTS is driven by the Environment Permitting Regulations (2010) in England and Wales and by the Pollution Prevention Control (PPC) regime in Scotland; these regulations were put in place to comply with the European Integrated Pollution Prevention and Control Directive (IPPC Directive) 1999.
 It should be noted that the IPPC Directive was recast into the Industrial Emissions Directive ("IED") (please see the Industrial Emissions Directive section below) and therefore both the Environment Permitting Regulations and Pollution Prevention Control were amended in 2012 as a result.